-Regardless of your skin type, you’ve likely—at some point—experienced what dry skin feels like.
-It sucks.
-It hurts.
-And it makes you look older.
+Regardless of your skin type you’ve likely experienced dry skin at some point.
+It sucks, it hurts, and it makes you look older.

 Here’s our guide to getting rid of it.